-Andrew Shirk, Executive Director and a co-founder of TerrAdapt is also the lead software developer and ecological modeler in our team.
-Andrew is a research ecologist with the University of Washington Climate Impacts Group.
-In collaboration with state and federal agencies and regional conservation groups, he studies the interacting effects of climate change, our expanding human footprint, and natural processes on species and their habitats, with a special focus on the demographic and genetic viability of populations, connectivity conservation, and habitat modeling.
+Andrew Shirk, Executive Director and a co-founder of TerrAdapt is also the lead software developer on our team.
+Andrew is a research ecologist with expertise in remote sensing, ecological modeling, and large landscape conservation planning.
+In collaboration with state and federal agencies and regional conservation groups, he works with partners to co-develop tools to inform adaptive management of species and their habitats at risk from our rapidly changing climate and expanding human footprint.

 Carly Vynne, Director of Global Outreach, Cascadia Program Coordinator, and a co-founder of TerrAdapt brings expertise in regional and global conservation planning to help guide our team’s approach to integrating dynamic data to serve multiple partners.
 Carly’s principal motivation is to help ensure that natural places and wild species can thrive together with humanity now and into the future – and she strongly believes that TerrAdapt can play a major role in making this happen.
 As the Biodiversity and Climate Team Lead at RESOLVE, Carly is a key contributor to the Global Deal for Nature and, Global Safety Net develop the Global Deal for Nature and Global Safety Net, and is working on a number of rewilding initiatives across the western US and Alaska.
 Carly holds a Bachelor of Arts in Environmental Policy from Middlebury College (VT-USA) and a Ph.D. in Biology from the University of Washington, Seattle.

-Greg Kehm, Director of Partnerships and Implementation and a co-founder of TerrAdapt contributes decades of applied experience in large landscape planning and the application of science and Indigenous Knowledge into land decision-making processes.
+Greg Kehm, Senior Advisor and a co-founder of TerrAdapt contributes decades of applied experience in large landscape planning and the application of science and Indigenous Knowledge into land decision-making processes.
 In his consulting practice, he is an independent advisor to governments, First Nations, and civil society organizations.
 Applied projects include building guardian and monitoring programs, land relationship planning, and identifying ecological climate refugia.
 Greg supports TerrAdapt community engagement, adaptive management planning, and training.
 He lives in the unceded ancestral territory of the Musquem, Squamish and Tsleil-Waututh Nations in Vancouver, British Columbia.